Antioxidants are substances that destroy reactive oxygen species converting them into non-toxic, so they are not harmful for the human organism.

 Recent studies in animal models have proved the neuroprotective role of spirulina which is induced by the ability to destroy free radicals and generally due to its antioxidant properties.
 According to studies, phycocyanin could be used for treatment of neurodegenerative disorders such as Parkinson, Alzheimer and Huntington disease 8 34.

-So, Spirulina PLATENSIS contributes to detox reactions that take place in our body (by excretion of toxic substances and heavy metals) while it replenishes insufficient substances in diet and increases the metabolic rate by improving physical condition.
+So, Spiroulina PLATENSIS contributes to detox reactions that take place in our body (by excretion of toxic substances and heavy metals) while it replenishes insufficient substances in diet and increases the metabolic rate by improving physical condition.

 For references see the ‘Bibliography’ page.